Flor Cazarín González

-Flor Cazarín González (born 1976), known as The Godmother (Spanish: La Madrina), is a Mexican serial killer who, together with her son Roberto and other men, murdered and robbed adults and elderly people in Chihuahua City between 2016 and 2018.
+Flor Cazarín González (born 1976), known as The Godmother (Spanish: La Madrina), is a Mexican suspected serial killer who, together with her son Roberto and other men, murdered and robbed adults and elderly people in Chihuahua City between 2016 and 2018.
 In February 2020, she was convicted of killing two women, but her total victim count is estimated to be between 20 and 25.